chaoslawful/ccard-lib/README.md

 ## Experiment

-When using 2^16 (64k) bitmap, estimate result as follow:
+The following estimating results is calculated using bitmap with length of 2^16 (64k) bytes:

 	Linear Counting with Murmurhash:
 	actual: 50000,  estimated: 50062,  error: 0.12%